Opinion | You probably haven’t heard of Judge Ketanji Brown Jackson. That’s going to change.

 Jackson assailed prison officials’ “willful blindness regarding Pierce’s need for accommodation.”
 She said it was “astonishing” for D.C. to claim that it had done enough, when “prison employees took no steps whatsoever” to figure out how to help him.
 And she took the unusual step of ruling for Pierce even before trial.

-You can learn a lot about a judge by the way she handles the biggest profile cases, involving those at the highest levels of government.
+You can learn a lot about a judge by the way she handles the biggest-profile cases, involving those at the highest levels of government.
 But perhaps the more revealing test is how she applies the law to help those with the least power and the greatest need for justice.

 Read more from Ruth Marcus’s archive, follow her on Twitter or subscribe to her updates on Facebook.